guidance-guarantee-programme/pension_guidance/content/making_money_last.md

 You can’t take the State Pension early but you can push back when you start receiving it - this is called [deferring the State Pension](https://www.gov.uk/deferring-state-pension/what-you-may-get).

+You can also [top up your State Pension](https://www.gov.uk/statepensiontopup) if you don’t get the full amount.

 ##When to start taking your pension money

 When you choose to take your money is up to you.
 Don’t rush your decision.